You are here

 The Moderna vaccine is given in two doses – 28 days apart – and will be offered free to all eligible Nunavummiut over the age of 18.

-Before approval, Moderna tested on 30,000 people, and this vaccine has been shown to be 94% effective at preventing infection or reducing the severity of infection.
+Before approval, Moderna tested on 30,000 people, and this vaccine has been shown to be 94% effective at reducing the severity of infection due to COVID-19.
 At present, it isn’t known how effective the vaccine is at preventing transmission, which is why it is important that even after vaccination, people continue to follow public health measures.
 These health measures are also effective at preventing most respiratory infections.

 Currently, the Moderna vaccine is not approved for use in people under the age of 18.